blaisedias/jivelite/README.new.visualisation.features.md

 # Known issues
 * Jivelite gets stuck when trying to render the `Now Playing Views` menu if navigated to from `Home`->`Settings`->`Screen`->`Now Playing` .
 Unstick by entering now playing and then going back.
-* Occasionally now playing view screen start getting stacked.
+* Occasionally now playing view screen starts getting stacked.
 The trigger for this bug is not known at this point.
 When this bug triggers clicking on the `back` button `shifts` the view right rather then navigating back up the menu system.
+Pressing the `back` button repeatedly will eventually navigate back up the menu system.

 # Thanks
 Thanks to those involved in creating Jivelite,